For any specific questions, or to speak with one of our office staff, please contact our office at

 Colorado State law recently enacted Level II Four Plus treatment for the individuals that have received four or more DUI or DWAI convictions.
 The treatment requirements for Level II Four Plus are different than normal Track A, Track B, Track C, or Track D Therapy.

-Level II Four Plus treatment, also referred to as 4+ treatment, directly assesses the individual client's treatment needs, and address areas of concern to prevent relapse or a future DUI or DWAI offense.
+Level II Four Plus treatment, also referred to as 4+ treatment, directly assesses the individual client's treatment needs, and addresses areas of concern to prevent relapse or a future DUI or DWAI offense.

 Level II Four Plus treatment consists of not less than eighteen (18) months, and a minimum of one-hundred eighty (180) hours of treatment.
 All Level II Four Plus treatment is driven by the individual's clinical assessment and Four Plus Evaluation.

-A Turning Point has two offices for better convenience of all clients.
+A Turning Point has flexible hours for better convenience of all clients.

 Monday – Thursday 9 am to 8 pm